AVEVA/AVEVA-Samples/ocs_samples/basic_samples/Authentication/HybridFlow/DotNet/HybridFlow/README.md

 ## Test

-This sample passes manually, locally

-This test has not been automated due to issues with getting logins working properly.
+To  test autonomously using the test project, update your appsettings.json with you password and userName to login in as.
+Note the automated tests is only written to work with a personal microsoft account.

 For the general steps or switch languages see the Task  [ReadMe](../../../)<br />